Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 - South Africa is a business incubator for new-to-market ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other Sub-Saharan Africa markets.

-- The penetration of South African companies and agencies across Africa makes finding the right partner for third markets a low-risk business development model.
+- The penetration of South African companies and agencies into Africa makes finding the right partner to collaborate with in third markets a low-risk business development model.

 - South African companies are receptive to various partnering arrangements with U.S. companies, ranging from agency to licensing, joint ventures (JVs), mergers, and acquisitions; some South African companies hope to enter the U.S. market through similar arrangements.